hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

-Another option for performing an algorithm roll is to make use of two (or more) NS records, where one of them continues to serve a zone signed by the old algorithm and the other nameserver switches to serving the zone signed by the new algorithm.
+Another option for performing an algorithm roll is to make use of two (or more) NS records, where one of them continues to serve a zone signed by the old algorithm and the other authoritative server switches to serving the zone using the new DNSKEY and its new algorithm.
 This allows for clients that end up at the wrong NS to eventually give up and switch to the other, containing the expected algorithm.
-The downside of this approach is a deliberate delay in resolutions from resolvers that query the wrong nameserver for a given DS record.
+The downside of this approach is the deliberate delay in resolutions for resolvers that query the wrong authoritative server for the DS record they are trying to match.

 The steps for deploying this technique to switch algorithms is as follows: